1953:

 1962:

 Comedian-actor Tom Kenny is born in East Syracuse, New York.
-Best known as the voice of SpongeBob SquarePants, Kenny appears in Disney's 2005 Sky High as Mr. Timmerman and supplies the voice for
+Best known as the voice of SpongeBob SquarePants, Kenny appeared in Disney's 2005 Sky High as Mr. Timmerman and supplied the voice for

 1975: